ibm-security-verify/verify-sdk-ios/Sources/adaptive/README.md

 ### Prerequisites

 - Install and configure the
-[Proxy SDK](https://github.com/IBM-Security/adaptive-proxy-sdk-javascript) on a Node server by running `npm install adaptive-proxy-sdk`
+[Proxy SDK](https://github.com/IBM-Verify/adaptive-proxy-sdk-javascript) on a Node server by running `npm install adaptive-proxy-sdk`

-- Generate and download the Trusteer SDK via IBM Security Verify admin portal for the application.
+- Generate and download the Trusteer SDK via IBM Verify admin portal for the application.

 > See [On-board a native application](https://docs.verify.ibm.com/verify/docs/on-boarding-a-native-application)